tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/媒体上传/客户端上传/Web 端上传 SDK_intl_en.md

 })

 const uploader = tcVod.upload({
-  mediaFile: mediaFile, // Media file (video, audio, or image) in File type }) uploader.on('media_progress', function(info) {
+  mediaFile: mediaFile, // The media file (video, audio, or image), whose data type is file.
+})
+uploader.on('media_progress', function(info) {
-  console.log(info.percent) // Progress
+  console.log(info.percent) // The upload progress
 })

 // Callback of the result